vvaltchev/mylang/README.md

 This language does not support custom types, at the moment.
 Therefore, it's not possible to *throw* any kind of object like in some other languages.
-To throw an exception, it's necessary to use the special builtin function `exception()` or its shortcut, `ex()`.
+To throw an exception, it's necessary to use the special built-in function `exception()` or its shortcut, `ex()`.
 Consider the following example:

 ```C#